TomHodson/tomhodson.github.com/project_ideas.md

 # Project Ideas

+* get https://www.feather.art/ and try out the line rendering for nice 3D annotations

+* small telegram/whatsapp server that you can forward an audio message to and get a transcription

 * make something interactive using a custom server on my new server

 * Make a tiny rest server on an esp32